Xalil404/DisTrivia/README.md

 * [W3](https://www.w3schools.com/) , [Mozilla](https://developer.mozilla.org/) and the [Love Maths](https://xalil404.github.io/Love_Maths/) project were used for HTML, CSS and JavaScript code references.

-* [Online Converter](https://www.online-convert.com/) was used to convert homepage background image into a webp file.
+* [Online Converter](https://www.online-convert.com/) was used to convert the homepage background image into a webp file.

 * [Github](https://github.com/) for version control.